gauravn17/cse-15l-lab-reports/lab5.md

 ![Screenshot 2023-06-05 at 10 42 43 PM](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/4e585194-03a3-4465-afd3-0909f70c144e)

-The lists are supposed to be sorted in ascending order, but instead, they appear to be getting sorted in descending order.

 ## **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**

  Below is the command I'm running `bash test.sh`, with its output, which is both JUnit test runs failing.